ztrhgf/Powershell_CICD_repository/README.md

 # Main features:
+- **based on GIT**
 - **unified Powershell environment across whole Active Directory**
-  - same modules, functions and variables everywhere
+  - same PowerShell modules, functions and variables everywhere
+    - can be customized using modulesConfig.ps1
-  - one global Powershell profile to unify repository administrators experience
+  - (optional) global Powershell profile to unify repository administrators experience
 - **fully automated code validation, formatting and content distribution**
-  - using GIT hooks, Powershell scripts, GPO and VSC editor
+  - using: GIT hooks, PowerShell scripts, GPO and VSC editor
+- adheres to the principles of **configuration as code**
 - written by Windows administrator for Windows administrators i.e.
   - **easy to use**
     - fully managed from Visual Studio Code editor